isaaclyman/Edward-the-App/README.md

 - `DATABASE_URL={connectionString}`: A connection string for a local Postgres database.
 An empty database with a `public` schema and no tables should be sufficient; the ORM will create the tables and relations automatically.
 - `DEBUG_DB={true|false}`: When true, all database calls will be logged to the server console.
+- `NO_SSL_DB={true|false}`: When true, an SSL connection will not be used to connect to the Postgres database.
+This should be "true" for local development.
 - `INSECURE_COOKIES={true|false}`: When true, the "secure" parameter will not be set for auth cookies.
-This is required for local development.
+This should be "true" for local development.
 - `RECAPTCHA_SECRET={secret}`: A valid Google Recaptcha site secret.
 If you're developing locally on /auth, you'll also need to set `window.recaptchaSiteKey` to a valid site key after page load.
 By default, this is set in `auth.html`.
 - `SESSION_COOKIE_SECRET={secret}`: A secret to use for encrypting and decrypting session cookies.
 - `BASE_URL=127.0.0.1:8080`: The base URL of the app.